NobodysLackey/dev-skills-express/README.md

 * ##### HTML
 * ##### CSS
 * ##### Node.js
+* ##### Express
 ***

 ### ***Getting Started***

 ##### Use this website to keep track of your learned developer skills.
-As new skills are learned, they can be added to the list.
-Skills can be added, removed, and edited.
+Skills can be added to the list, removed, and edited.
 Use the nav bar on top to move easily throughout the views.
 ##### The project can be viewed [here](https://mlackey9601.github.io/dev-skills-express/).
 ***